QTM3x/Quantum-Internet/2. The Transport Layer/Transportlayer.md

 ###  Quantum Transmission Control Protocol (qTCP)

-A qTCP would provide a connection-oriented, reliable, ordered, and error-checking delivery of a quantum data stream between host with guaranteed delivery of application-layer messages to the destination and flow control.
+A qTCP would have to provide a connection-oriented, reliable, ordered, and error-checking delivery of a quantum data stream between host with guaranteed delivery of application-layer messages to the destination and flow control.

-To guarantee datagram delivery, a quantum version of information retransmission is needed, working around the challenges posed by the no-cloning theorem.
+To guarantee datagram delivery, a quantum version of information retransmission is needed which would have to work around the challenges posed by the no-cloning theorem.

 The qTCP packet is designed as follows:

 					 ________________________________